Every

 It isn't one type of kid.
 It's every type.

-We picked six case studies that span the spectrum — from the dramatic transformations to the elite ceiling-raisers, from multi-year committers to girls in small rural programs.
+We picked nine case studies that span the spectrum — from dramatic transformations to elite ceiling-raisers, from multi-year committers to athletes still mid-career.
 Each one represents a category of athletes the series has served.

 What it actually looks like year over year.

 The aggregate numbers tell you what happens on average.
-These two career arcs show you what it looks like on the ground — one a dramatic reinvention, one a patient multi-year compound.
+These four career arcs show you what it looks like on the ground — a dramatic reinvention, a four-year volume commitment, a sub-2-minute breakthrough, and a story still being written.

 Hayes started ninth-grade cross country at 28:35 — well off the back.
 By senior year, 17:27.
 His 800 fell from 3:11 to 2:09.
 His 1600 from 7:10 to 4:41.
 He entered the winter series as a junior, after already making early gains; his two winter seasons bracket the final breakthroughs of his career.
 The most extreme improvement story in our dataset.

 Attended every winter season of his high school career — 12 total meets, more than any other athlete in the cohort.
 Came in already solid as a ninth grader and improved across every event, every year.
-Now sub-15:30 5K and sub-4:32 mile as a junior, with a full senior year still ahead.
+Closed out his senior track season at 4:25 in the mile and sub-9:30 in the two mile, with a 15:28 5K from his senior fall.
 This is what the series is designed to produce: sustained, compounding engagement tied to multi-year gains.

 The more you show up, the more it compounds.